Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Viability Conditions for Inner Well-Posedness

 \begin{rem} Note that~\ref{item:Lip'} is essentially a combination of \ref{item:Lip} and \ref{item:isccon}.
 It allows the application of Filippov's theorem on solutions terminating on~$\partial C\cap\partial D$. \end{rem}

 \begin{exmp}[Nonlinear Oscillators] Consider the harmonic oscillator described by the continuous-time system~$(C,F)$, where~$C$ is the unit circle on~$\reals^2$ and~$F(x)=(x_2,-x_1)$ for all~$x\in\reals^2$.
-By Theorem~\ref{thrm:nomout} and Proposition~\ref{prop:ionwp}, this system is nominally inner well-posed.
+By Theorem~\ref{thrm:nomout} and \IfAuto{\cite[Proposition 8]{arxiv}}{Proposition~\ref{prop:ionwp}}, this system is nominally inner well-posed.
 However, this cannot be verified using Theorem~\ref{thrm:viab}, since \ref{item:R2} is violated for every~$x\in \partial C=C$, as~$F(x)$ belongs to the tangent space to~$C$ at~$x$.
 Instead, we consider the family of continuous-time systems~$\{(C_{\delta},F_{\delta})\}$, where for every~$\delta\in(0,1)$, $C_{\delta}:=\{x: -\delta\leq x_1^2+x_2^2\leq 1+\delta\}$ and $F_{\delta}(x)=(x_2,-x_1)+(1-(x_1^2+x_2^2))(x_1,x_2)$ for all~$x\in\reals^2$.
 The perturbed flow map~$F_{\delta}$ is an extension of~$F|_C$.
 Clearly,~\ref{item:HBCeps}-\ref{item:isccon} hold.
 Outside~$C$,~$F_{\delta}(x)$ has the additional term $(1-(x_1^2+x_2^2))(x_1,x_2)$, which is orthogonal to~$F(x)$ and in the direction of~$C$, with its magnitude determined by that of~$x$.
 Therefore,~\ref{item:DMdelta} holds with arbitrary~$r,\bar{\delta}>0$.
 Moreover,~\ref{item:Lip} holds since~$F_{\delta}$, which is defined globally, does not depend on~$\delta$, and is locally Lipschitz.
 By Theorem~\ref{thrm:viabpert}, $\{C_{\delta},F_{\delta}\}$ is an inner well-posed perturbation of~$(C,F)$. \end{exmp}

-Here, recalling the discussion in Section~\ref{sec:intro} regarding discretization, we note that the simulation of the harmonic oscillator in Example~\ref{ex:osc} using the forward Euler method is not possible beyond a single integration step, due to the flow map being tangent to the unit circle.
+Here, we note that the simulation of the harmonic oscillator in Example~\ref{ex:osc} using the forward Euler method is not possible beyond a single integration step, due to the flow map being tangent to the unit circle.
 While we note that such problems can arise in the simulation of differential equations on manifolds, any solution of the harmonic oscillator can be approximated by solutions of the nonlinear oscillators~$\{(C_{\delta},F_{\delta})\}$ for small~$\delta$, which in turn can be simulated with desired precision.

 Under some of the conditions of Theorem~\ref{thrm:viabpert}, \ref{item:N1p}-\ref{item:N2p} of Theorem~\ref{thrm:nomiwppert} simplify.

 \begin{thm} Given a continuous-time system~$(C,F)$, suppose that the flow set~$C$ is closed and~\ref{item:A2} holds.
 Let~$\widetilde{C}$ be the set of all points where flows are possible.
 Then,